Coping with Emotions from COPD

-Chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema, is a challenging disease that sometimes stirs up difficult emotions in you or your loved ones.
-While coping with COPD, you may feel:
+Chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema, is a challenging disease that can sometimes stir up difficult emotions in you and your loved ones.
+While living with COPD, or coping with your feelings about a loved one who is, you may feel:

 - Anxious (especially regarding shortness of breath)

 While all of these feelings are completely normal, they do not have to take over your life.
 There is help.

 Tips for Coping with Emotions

 - Calling on your support system, even if it is just one person, can make these challenging times a little easier.